Everything You Need To Know About

 Cost of the Permit

-Is your House a Fit?
+Is your House a good Fit?

 Not every house is a good fit for solar.
-The solar engineer will examine your home and its exposure to sunlight.
+Your solar engineer will examine your home and its exposure to sunlight.
 The prime time for good solar energy is from 10 am until around 2 pm.
 That is the time of day when the sun is highest in the sky.
 If you have a really good exposure you might get 12 hours of solar collection during the longest days.
 Remember that as the sun’s angle drops you receive less light.
 So, sunrise is almost at zero light while noon is the strongest.

 Do you have shading issues?
 Trees are a big concern, but so are neighboring buildings.
 A tall building will delay sun collection until past 10 am and may shut down collection before 2 pm.